 - Instructors will give safety demonstrations on metal cutters, ironworkers, cutting torches, track torches and grinders.

-No, there is no welding during the first week of school.
+Yes, there is welding during the first week of school.

 We do not anticipate there being any substantial wait to get into any of our welding classes.
 If we do have a backup we recommend you look at taking one of the classroom courses we offer to increase your certification level and become more employable.